lachlanstephen/lachlanstephen/README.md

 I'm Lachlan Stephen, a current student at [**42 Adelaide**](https://www.42adel.org.au/), and an aspiring **Software Engineer**.
 I've had experience as a **Front End Web Developer** for about 3 years, and am currently freelancing on the side of my studies for a couple of clients.

+- :man_technologist: I worked at a web devlopment firm for over a year, starting out doing SEO and transitioning into development using various CMS (Wordpress, Shopify, Joomla, Squarespace) for clients as well as helping build a shopify theme for the firm.

-- :hammer_and_wrench: I'm currently working on organising my professional profiles and Philosophers (42 Project)
+- :hammer_and_wrench: I'm currently working on organising my professional profiles and **Philosophers** (42 Project)

-- :book: I'm currently learning about multi-threaded programs in C and 3D animations (WebGL, three.js)
+- :book: I'm currently learning about **multi-threaded programs** and **3D animations** (WebGL, three.js)

 - :camera: My hobbies and interests include photography, cooking, sports, puzzles and working on my car